uvacw/df2markov/README.md

 pip install df2markov
 ```

 For (optional) plotting, we create [DOT files](https://en.wikipedia.org/wiki/DOT_(graph_description_language)), which can then be converted into various output formats, such as PNG or PS.
-To make use of this, the `dot` command from [Graphviz](http://graphviz.org) needs to b e available on your system.
+To make use of this, the `dot` command from [Graphviz](http://graphviz.org) needs to be available on your system.
 On Ubuntu, you can install it via

 ```
 sudo apt install graphviz